RaZ0rr-Two/myNeovim/README.md

 `cp -r myNeovim/nvim ~/.config/`

 That's pretty much it.
 Start neovim with `nvim` inside terminal or however you want and enjoy.
-( Note :exclamation: : opening neovim first time may throw errors.
+( Note ⚠️ : opening neovim first time may throw errors.
 Close errors by pressing `<C-c>` (control + c) and type `:PackerInstall`.
 Might have to try this two times but it will fully setup after that)